hungcq/knowledge-repo/IT/designing-data-intensive-applications/11-stream-processing.md

     - Not allow deletion -> need to work around
 ### 11.3.
 Processing streams
 - Process streams to:
-  - Keeping data system in sync
+  - Keep data system in sync
   - Push events to users
   - Produce output stream (pipeline)
 - Stream processing for monitoring: